 Mongolian Beef Stir Fry on a bed of white rice on a square blue and white plate with silver chopsticks.

-If you’re a fan of any stir fried beef recipe then you will love this Super Easy Mongolian Beef recipe.
-It’s made with thinly sliced flank steak that’s stir fried quickly with onions and bell peppers then tossed with a savory brown sauce made with easy to find pantry ingredients.
+If you’re a fan of Beef Bulgogi then you will love this Easy Mongolian Beef recipe.
+It’s made with thin slices of beef that’s stir fried quickly with onions and bell peppers then tossed with a savory brown sauce made with easy to find pantry ingredients.
 I like to stir in the green onions at the end to boost the color profile and add some freshness to the dish.

 Overhead shot of Mongolian Beef Stir Fry in a wok with a wooden spatula.